December 5, 2019

 As an example, Humanyze has developed a system that uses smart employee badges with sensors that capture more than 100 data points to measure the productivity of workers.
 It analyzes how people interact, how much they gesture or listen, and what their tone of voice is.
 At one point, this data helped discover that bringing call-center workers together for lunch at the same time instead of staggering them so that somebody is always available to answer the phone, significantly improved productivity due to:

-If IoT data analytics is evaluated and implemented properly, it can have a positive impact on employees’ productivity and overall business success.
+If IoT data analytics is evaluated and implemented properly within smart offices, it can have a positive impact on employees’ productivity and overall business success.
 However, there is a privacy concern: Accenture reports that only 32% of employees consent to their company using their workplace data, and 55% of businesses don’t ask for consent.

 The combination of IoT sensors and data analytics may help companies, especially in the manufacturing industry, to determine when equipment requires maintenance by measuring vibration, heat, and other important figures.
 Smart equipment can also send messages to operators about potential breakdowns, wear, and delivery schedules.
 This not only facilitates regular equipment maintenance but also contributes to predictive maintenance.